stock2shop/website/content/features/flatfile.md

 <!-- cron_get_products_schedule -->
 ### Update Stock2Shop hourly with Product data changes
-When changes are made to your Parcel Ninja Inventory, we can set an hourly time to check for changes.
+When changes are made to your Flat File, we can set an hourly time to check for changes.
 This can be set for which ever minute on the hour best suits your workflow.

 <!-- create_order_enabled -->
 ### Process Orders from Webstore
-If you are using an FTP server to Host your Spreadsheet field, we can setup your integation to process Orders to your FTP server.
+If you are using an FTP server to Host your Spreadsheet field, we can setup your integration to process Orders to your FTP server.

 <!-- get_images_enabled -->
 ### Sync Images with Product data